 Connecticut is known as the Land of Steady Habits.
 Judging by its high rate of compliance with state insurance laws and its low rate of traffic fatalities, those habits are paying off behind the wheel.
 Whether you live in one of Connecticut's historic seaports or inland, here's what you need to know about insurance requirements and driver safety in the Constitution State.

 What Connecticut Requires for Vehicle Insurance

-Connecticut car insurance is required of all registered vehicles, and an estimated 92 percent of the state's residents comply with the law, according to the Insurance Information Institute.
-In this case, following the rules comes with a price: Connecticut residents spend more on auto insurance each year than residents of all but eight other states.
+Connecticut car insurance is required of all registered vehicles, and an estimated 90 percent of the state's residents comply with the law, according to the Insurance Information Institute.
+In this case, following the rules comes with a price: Connecticut residents spend more on auto insurance each year than residents of all but nine other states.

 One reason for the high cost of coverage is that Connecticut is one of just several states that requires drivers to carry uninsured/underinsured motorist coverage in addition to standard liability coverage.
 Drivers looking to shave costs should ask their insurers about discounts (See the MoneyGeek guide to car insurance for details).

 Who Needs Vehicle Insurance in Connecticut?

 Every Connecticut driver needs liability insurance.
 If you have a registered car that you aren't driving, you can drop your liability coverage by applying for "suspension of liability" with your insurance company.
 This will keep the car registered, but it cannot be driven until the liability is reinstated.

 If you have a car that is inoperable or in storage and don't want to pay any insurance at all, you can turn in its license plate to the DMV and place it on hold.

 The state of Connecticut accepts proof of insurance in just two forms: an insurance card or a Certificate Of Liability Insurance.
 You'll need to show one of these two items if you're in an accident or if a law enforcement officer asks to see it.